nuoxoxo/simple-tasks/README.md

 ```

 # 2O15 day 1 - Lisp
-we have one long string:
+we have one long line:
 > )())())
 ```awk
 # gsub - global substitute will return the total matches which is good enough for p1